serpean/viking-ship/README.md

 ![Game play screenshot](./docs/gameplay.jpg "Game play")

 ## Game Rules
-- 1 to 4 players
+- 1 to * players
+- To move the boat ther should be 4 touch events at least
 - Move the boat to the town without any collisions

 ## Requirements